Brockway Fire Department to bring new gadgets to National Night Out

 BROCKWAY — As Apple becomes the first trillion-dollar-value company, some of its iPads will be assisting firefighters protect their communities.

-Brockway Volunteer Fire Department will be attending the National Night Out event at Taylor Memorial Park on Tuesday, Aug.
-7, bringing its new iPad system with them.
+Brockway Volunteer Fire Department attended the National Night Out event at Taylor Memorial Park on Tuesday, bringing its new iPad system with them.
 The department uses an app on the iPad to coordinate calls and map fire hydrants.

 “They’ve been used in the field already and work really well,” Deputy Chief Michael Hoskavich said about the iPads.